 As previously stated, weakness in the hip adductor muscles can be caused by any of the aforementioned disorders or diseases.
 As a result, treating the underlying condition will be the most practical way to reduce these gait abnormalities.
 Children with hip dysplasia will benefit from the open reduction and Salter innominate osteotomy (SIO).
 People suffering from somatic dysfunctions can benefit from Osteopathic Manipulative Therapy (OMT).
 Pelvic support osteotomies will help individuals who have congenital dysplasia.

 Whatever we’ve seen so far are non-antalgic gaits.
-Antalgic gait is not like them at all.
+Antalgic gait pattern is not like them at all.
 It is the most common gait abnormality seen in people who are in pain.
 Many patients in casualties and clinics walk with a limp due to pain, which is referred to as a painful gait.
 When we have pain in our lower extremities, lower back, or hip, we tend to adjust our walk to avoid aggravating the pain.

 Antalgic gait is distinguished by a faster step on the unaffected side and a slower step on the affected side.
 The toes, foot, ankle, lower leg, knee thigh, hip, or lumbar region may experience localized pain.
 People can use a cane, walker, or crutches to ease their walking until the pain goes away.